10 Best Fishing Leader Rigging

 Leader strength is usually listed by pound test or wire diameter.
 For inshore species such as speckled trout, redfish, or walleye, lighter leaders in the 20- to 50-pound range offer better bait movement and less visibility.
 When targeting king mackerel, shark, or blue catfish, stepping up to 80-pound, 125-pound, or even higher-rated steel leaders prevents bite-offs from sharp teeth or abrasive mouths.
 Match the leader rating to your main line so the rig breaks in a predictable order if it hangs on structure, protecting your rod and reel.

 Length also matters.
 Shorter leaders around 12 inches work well for Carolina rigs and bottom fishing where you want the weight close to the bait.
-Longer 20-inch fluorocarbon or wire sections create more separation between your main line and the lure, which helps when fish are line shy or when trolling spreads need clean separation between baits.
+Longer 20-inch fluorocarbon or wire sections create more separation between your main line and the lure, which helps when fish are line shy or when trolling spreads need clean spacing between baits.
 If you fish multiple environments, keeping a mix of lengths on hand lets you adapt without re-rigging on the water.

 Material Tradeoffs